dynamicexpresso/DynamicExpresso/README.md

 It doesn't generate assembly but it creates dynamic expression/delegate on the fly.

 Using Dynamic Expresso developers can create scriptable applications and execute .NET code without compilation.
 Statements are written using a subset of C# language specifications.
+Global variables or parameters can be injected and used inside expressions.

 ![dynamic expresso workflow](https://raw.github.com/davideicardi/DynamicExpresso/master/docs/workflow.png "dynamic expresso workflow")